Research Consortium Scholars

 Kim Yi Dionne is Five College Assistant Professor of Government at Smith College, where she teaches courses on African Politics, HIV/AIDS, and Field Research Methods.
 The substantive focus of her research is on the opinions of ordinary Africans toward interventions aimed at improving their condition and the relative success of such interventions.
 Her work has been published in African Affairs, Comparative Political Studies, and World Development.

-Carrie is the Global Health Technical Grant Writer for AidData and a Research Fellow in Public Policy at the College of William and Mary.
+Carrie is a GIS Analyst for AidData and a Research Fellow in Public Policy at the College of William and Mary.
 Carrie has over 10 years of experience using spatial tools such as geographic information systems and global positioning systems.
 She has written several articles on utilizing geocoded data to examine health outcomes and has advised projects in Africa and Latin America.
-Carrie holds an MPH from Tulane University and is pursuing her PhD in Health Care Policy and Research at Virginia Commonwealth University.
+Carrie holds an MPH from Tulane University and is pursuing her PhD in Healthcare Policy and Research at Virginia Commonwealth University.

 Victoria Fan is a research fellow at the Center for Global Development.
 Her research focuses on the design and evaluation of health policies and programs as well as aid effectiveness in global health.
 Fan joined the Center after completing her doctorate at Harvard School of Public Health where she wrote her dissertation on health systems in India.
 Fan has worked at various nongovernmental organizations in Asia and different units at Harvard University and has served as a consultant for the World Bank and WHO.
 Fan is investigating health insurance for tertiary care in Andhra Pradesh, conditional cash transfers to improve maternal health, and the health workforce in India.